Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-90-the-coming-fire.md

 Adam frowned, but invited her to elaborate with a tilt of his head.
 She tidied up Paz for a second while she thought, then scooted an inch forward on the bench.

-"Look...Freya and Christian have their way, and I respect them.
+"Look...
+Freya and Christian have their way, and I respect them.
 But neither of them are…they don’t really step back and look past their gut reaction, do they?"

 "I guess not…" Adam conceded.
 "But to be fair, the both of them are *pretty conservative.* I don’t doubt they’ll open their home and maybe even adopt whenever Freya feels like slowing down, but…look, ‘fuck for the Motherland’ is kinda fuckin’ creepy."